minima-global/minidocs/docs/runanode/selectplatform/linux_desktop.md

 **Other useful commands:**<br/>
 `status` - see the status of your node including version and chain details<br/>
-`incentivecash` - check your Incentive Program balance<br/>
-`incentivecash uid:` - setup your Incentive Program account by connecting your Incentive ID<br/>
 `help` - show all commands

 ------